secretlyUnhinged/100-days-of-code/log.md

 ### Day 27: September 18,2025(Thursday) **Starting today, and by next year same day, finish 2190 problems**

+**Today's Progress**: 2187 to go--
-**Today's Progress**: Subset Sum Equal To K coding ninja,partition subset equal sum lc, Array partition with minimum difference coding ninja
+Subset Sum Equal To K coding ninja,partition subset equal sum lc, Array partition with minimum difference coding ninja

-**Thoughts:** 2187 to go
+**Thoughts:**
 revise how the conversion from memoization to tabulation works second problem uses the same logic as the first problem, just check if there exists a subsequence with totalSum of array/2. third problem smartest intuition: it is obvious that we only need one subsequence and the other will be its complement(totsum-subseq sum), but